Advice from Departments

 What would you tell a first-year student about Government?

 The Government Department teaches what at other institutions would be called political science.
 We focus on the contestation for, and exercise of, political power — mostly, but not exclusively by governments.
-We offer all four of the principal subfields in political science — courses in political theory, comparative politics, international relations, and American politics.
+We offer all four of the principal subfields in political science — courses in American politics, comparative politics (the study of political institutions and processes outside the United States), international relations, and political theory.

 What majors/minors/concentrations can students pursue in your department/program?

 We offer a major only, although high-performing students in the major also have the option of writing a year-long senior thesis to pursue honors in Government.
-Although we have no officially-designated pathways through the major, students should plan to design and pursue, through their choice of elective and seminar courses, some area of specialization within the major.
+Although we have no officially-designated pathways through the major, students should plan to work with their Departmental advisers to to design and pursue, through their choice of elective and seminar courses, some area of specialization within the major.

 What course(s) should a student plan to take in their first year if they intend to major/minor in your department/program?